Facts & figures

 The strength of WCS is its historical teaching and research capacity and scope.

-There are multiple disciplines represented at Westmead, which present potential career directions for our students.
+There are multiple specialties represented at Westmead, which present potential career directions for our students.

 Visit our clinical placements page for more information and to find out how to apply for a clinical school placement.